 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?

-a) Shipowners including charterers and operators of ships;
+Shipowners, including owners, charterers, and operators of ships;

-c) Persons for whose act, neglect or default the shipowners or salvors are responsible;
+Persons for whose act, neglect or default the Shipowners or Salvors are responsible;

 If cargo arrives delayed, lost or damaged, what can the receiver do to secure their claim?
 Is your country party to the 1952 Arrest Convention?
 If your country has ratified the 1999 Convention, will that be applied, or does that depend upon the 1999 Convention coming into force?
 If your country does not apply any Convention, (and/or if your country allows ships to be detained other than by formal arrest) what rules apply to permit the detention of a ship, and what limits are there on the right to arrest or detain (for example, must there be a “maritime claim”, and, if so, how is that defined)?
 Is it possible to arrest in order to obtain security for a claim to be pursued in another jurisdiction or in arbitration?